Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Equidistribution and counting of closed orbits on metric and simplicial graphs (of groups)

 where $F_c^\sharp$ is the composition of the canonical map $\Ga\bs\G X\ra \Ga\bs T^1X$ with $F_c:\Ga\bs T^1X\ra\RR$, and $\ga\in\Ga$ is the loxodromic element of $\Ga$ whose conjugacy class corresponds to $g$.

-Let $\H_{\Ga,t}$ be the subset of $\Ga$ that consists of loxodromic elements whose translation length is at most $t$, and let $\H'_{\Ga,t}$ be the subset of $\H_{\Ga,t}$ that consists of the primitive elements.
+Let $\H_{\Ga,t}$ be the subset of $\Ga$ that consists in the loxodromic elements whose translation length is at most $t$, and let $\H'_{\Ga,t}$ be the subset of $\H_{\Ga,t}$ that consists in the primitive ones.
+For every $\ga\in\H_{\Ga,t}$, we denote by $g_\ga$ its corresponding periodic orbit in $\Ga\bs \G X$.
 The first claim is equivalent to the following assertion: we have

 as $t\to+\infty$.
-We proceed with the proof of the convergence claimed in Equation \eqref{eq:primitiveperiods} as in \cite[Thm.~9.11]{PauPolSha15}.
+We proceed with the proof of the convergence claimed in Equation \eqref{eq:primitiveperiods} as in \cite[Theo.~9.11]{PauPolSha15}.
 We first prove that

-We then refer to Step 2 of the proof of \cite[Thm.~9.11]{PauPolSha15} for the fact that the contribution of the periods that are not primitive is negligible.
-Although the proof in loc. cit. is written for manifolds, the arguments are directly applicable for any $\CAT(-1)$ space $X$ and potential $F$ satisfying the \ref{eq:HC}-property.\footnote{See Definition \ref{defi:HCproperty}.} In particular, the use of Proposition 5.13 (i) and (ii) of loc. cit. in the proof of Step 2 in loc. cit. is replaced now by the use of Theorem \ref{theo:HTSR} (1) and (4) respectively.
+We then refer to Step 2 of the proof of \cite[Theo.~9.11]{PauPolSha15} for the fact that the contribution of the non primitive elements is negligible, so that Equation \eqref{eq:allperiods} implies Equation \eqref{eq:primitiveperiods}.
+Although the proof of this deduction in loc.~cit.~is written for manifolds, the arguments are directly applicable for any $\CAT(-1)$ space $X$ and potential $F$ satisfying the \ref{eq:HC}-property.\footnote{See Definition \ref{defi:HCproperty}.} In particular, the use of Proposition 5.13 (i) and (ii) of op.~cit.~in the proof of Step 2 in loc.~cit.~is replaced now by the use of Theorem \ref{theo:HTSR} (1) and (4) respectively.

 Let us fix $x\in X$.
 Let

 which is an open subset of $X\cup\partial_\infty X$.
 Note that the family $(V(y))_{y\in X}$ covers the set of pairs of distinct points of $\partial_\infty X$.
 For every $t >0$, let $\nu_t$ be the measure on $(X\cup\partial_\infty X)^2$ defined by